 The film explores this question largely through a series of interviews.
 On one side we hear from Pavan Sukhdev (CEO, Gist Advisory), Ricardo Bayon (EKO Asset Management Partners), Michael Jenkins (Ecosystem Marketplace), Geoffrey Heal (Earth Institute, Columbia University), and Mark Tercek (The Nature Conservancy).
 Counter arguments come from Pablo Solon (Focus on the Global South), Vandana Shiva, Geneviève Azam (University of Toulouse), and Jutta Kill (World Rainforest Movement).

-The film is now available in English on Vimeo (for download at a cost of US$11.99, or viewing online for a 24 hour period at US$3.99 – but it is not available in the USA, France and several other countries).
+The film is available free on YouTube.
+It is also available in English on Vimeo (for download at a cost of US$11.99, or viewing online for a 24 hour period at US$3.99 – but it is not available in the USA, France and several other countries).
 Some of the interviews from the documentary are available on YouTube.

 Ricardo Bayon has probably done as much as anyone to promote the ideas of putting a price on nature and biodiversity offsetting.
 In 2003, he founded Ecosystem Marketplace, a website dedicated to promoting markets as the solution, regardless of the problem.
 In 2008, Bayon co-founded EKO Asset Management Partners, which describes itself as “an investment management and advisory firm that develops and implements innovative approaches to financing conservation and environmental sustainability”.